 Winter 2021 Newsletter

-Dr. Bonnie Tenenbaum, our "head librarian" over these many years, passed away this last October.
+Dr. Bonnie Tenenbaum, our "head librarian" over these many years, passed away in October, 2020.

-We are looking at how to create new content and keep K12IRC relevant going forward, and are asking the community for their input via this quick 4 minute survey.
+We are looking at how to create new content and keep K12IRC relevant going forward, and are asking the community for their input via this quick 4 minute survey (now closed).

 Winter 2021 Newsletter